pavankumar750/cycledata/README.md

 ## Objective
 To understand how casual riders and annual members use Cyclistic bikes differently, and provide actionable recommendations to increase membership.
+In this case study, I analyzed few months of bike-share data to explore how annual members and casual riders use Cyclistic bikes differently.
+I began by cleaning and combining data from multiple CSV files using Excel, then created visualizations in Tableau to identify usage patterns by day, time, duration, and user type.
+My analysis revealed that casual riders typically take longer rides on weekends and during warmer months, while annual members ride more frequently on weekdays, likely for commuting.
+Based on these insights, I developed three key business recommendations aimed at increasing annual memberships through targeted promotions, improved infrastructure, and leisure-focused marketing.
+This project demonstrates my skills in data analysis, visualization, and storytelling to support data-driven decision-making.

 ##Tools Used
 - Tableau (Data visualization)